Low Emission Zones

 All Club Sites and Camping in the Forest Sites are currently outside the LEZ, but a number of Event Sites, Certificated Sites and Listed Sites are within the zone.
 To check out whether the particular campsite you wish to stay is within the LEZ visit the TFL website or to find out more about the LEZ click here.

-Three cities in France - Paris, Lyon and Grenoble - are currently subject to Low Emission Zones, or LEZs and it is expected that others may follow.
+Paris, Lyon and Grenoble were the first three cities in France to adopt Low Emission Zones, or LEZs, in early 2017, with Lille and Strasbourg following in autumn 2017.
+Others are expected to follow in due course.
 Up to date information on Low Emission Zones is available here.

 Where Low Emission Zones operate, some vehicles may be able to drive only with an Air Quality Certificate sticker.
 Information in English on how to get these is available here.
 You can select the simulation tab to check your vehicle's environmental class, or go straight to the applying for your certificate tab and follow the procedure from there.
 The application can only be made online.
 We recommend that you allow ample time for delivery of the sticker to the registered address before departing the UK.
 It costs €4.80 including postage within the EU, however be aware of unofficial websites which may try to charge you more.
 Once you have obtained your Air Quality Certificate, it will be valid for the lifetime of the vehicle as long as the sticker is legible.